Vulture funds smell blood from Spanish bank woes

 Only financial specialists like J.C.
 Flowers showed any real interest in propping up the cajas with injections of equity capital, but no deals were ever clinched.

-But with Spain lurching deeper into the heart of the euro zone crisis, and after a 23.5 billion euro bailout of troubled savings bank Bankia (BKIA.MC), they are now looking at taking loan portfolios off the hands of the banks.
+But with Spain lurching deeper into the heart of the euro zone crisis, and after a 23.5 billion euro bailout of troubled savings bank Bankia, they are now looking at taking loan portfolios off the hands of the banks.

 "(They) are now looking at more specific assets: portfolios of non-performing loans, some foreclosed assets, and even performing loans," said Jose Enrique Concejo, head of financial institutions for Spain and Portugal at Societe Generale.